-Check Task Operating System Confirm that you are using a supported operating system, kernel release, and all required operating system packages for the new Oracle Grid Infrastructure installation.
-Network addresses for standard Oracle Grid For standard Oracle Grid Infrastructure installations, confirm the following network configuration: Infrastructure • The private and public IP addresses are in unrelated, separate subnets.
-The private subnet should be in a dedicated private subnet.
-The public and virtual IP addresses, including the SCAN addresses, are in the same subnet (the range of addresses permitted by the subnet mask for the subnet network). • Neither private nor public IP addresses use a link local subnet (169.254..).
-OCR on raw or block devices Migrate OCR files from RAW or Block devices to Oracle ASM or a supported file system.
+Check Task OCR on raw or block devices Migrate OCR files from RAW or Block devices to Oracle ASM or a supported file system.
 Direct use of RAW and Block devices is not supported.
 Run the ocrcheck command to confirm Oracle Cluster Registry (OCR) file integrity.
 If this check fails, then repair the OCR before proceeding.
-Check space for GIMR When upgrading from Oracle Grid Infrastructure 12c Release 1 (12.1) or earlier release, a new GIMR is created.
-Allocate additional storage space as described in Oracle Clusterware Storage Space Requirements.
+Check space for GIMR When upgrading to Oracle Grid Infrastructure 19c or a later release, a new GIM is created only if the source Grid home has a GIMR configured.
+Allocate additio storage space as described in Oracle Clusterware Storage Space Requirement .
 When upgrading from Oracle Grid Infrastructure 12c Release 2 (12.2), the GIMR is preserved with its contents.
+Oracle ASM password file When upgrading from Oracle Grid Infrastructure 12c Release 2 (12.2), Oracle Gri Infrastructure 18c, or Oracle Grid Infrastructure 19c to Oracle Grid Infrastructure 21c, move the Oracle ASM password file from file system to Oracle ASM, before proceeding with the upgrade.
+Note: Set compatible.asm to at least 12.2.0.1, before moving the password file.
 CVU Upgrade Validation Use Cluster Verification Utility (CVU) to assist you with system checks in preparation for starting an upgrade.
+Shut Down Single-instance Database If you have a single-instance database on a cluster that uses Oracle ASM, then you must shut down the single-instance database before upgrading.
 Unset Environment variables As the user performing the upgrade, unset the environment variables \$ORACLE_HOME and \$ORACLE_SID.
 Check that the ORA_CRS_HOME environment variable is not set.
 Do not use ORA_CRS_HOME as an environment variable, except under explicit direction from Oracle Support.
 Refer to the Checks to Complete Before Upgrading Oracle Grid Infrastructure for a complete list of environment variables to unset.
-RACcheck Upgrade Readiness Assessment Download and run the RACcheck Upgrade Readiness Assessment to obtain automated upgrade-specific health check for upgrades to Oracle Grid Infrastructure.
-See My Oracle Support note 1457357.1, which is available at the following URL: https://support.oracle.com/rs?type=doc&id=1457357.1 Back Up the Oracle Software Before Upgrades Before you make any changes to the Oracle software, Oracle recommends that you create a backup of the Oracle software and databases.
+Download and run the RACcheck Upgrade Readiness Assessment to obtain automated upgrade-specific health check for upgrades to Oracle Grid Infrastructure.
+See My Oracle Support note 1457357.1, which is available at the following URL: https://support.oracle.com/rs?type=doc&id=1457357.1 RACcheck Upgrade Readiness Assessment Infrastructure.
+See My Oracle Support note 1457357.1, which is available at the following URL:

-Table 11-1 (Cont.)
+Table 10-1 (Cont.)
 Upgrade Checklist for Oracle Grid Infrastructure Installation

-- Moving Oracle Clusterware Files from NFS to Oracle ASM If Oracle Cluster Registry (OCR) and voting files are stored on Network File System (NFS), then move these files to Oracle ASM disk groups before upgrading Oracle Grid Infrastructure. - Checks to Complete Before Upgrading Oracle Grid Infrastructure Complete the following tasks before upgrading Oracle Grid Infrastructure. - My Oracle Support Note 2180188.1
+- Moving Oracle Clusterware Files from NFS to Oracle ASM You can move Oracle Cluster Registry (OCR) and voting files from Network File System (NFS) to Oracle Automatic Storage Management (Oracle ASM) disk groups. - Checks to Complete Before Upgrading Oracle Grid Infrastructure Complete the following tasks before upgrading Oracle Grid Infrastructure. - My Oracle Support Note 2180188.1